tatyanamixx/nebula-hunt-server/docker-readme.md

 docker-compose exec app npx sequelize-cli db:migrate:undo:all
 ```

-### Access pgAdmin
+### Access Dbeaver

-1. Open http://localhost:5050 in your browser
+1. Open http://localhost:8080 in your browser
-2. Log in with the email and password from your environment variables
+2. Follow the initial setup wizard if it's your first time
-3. Add a new server:
+3. Add a new connection:
-    - Name: Nebulahunt
+    - Connection type: PostgreSQL
-    - Host: postgres
+    - Server Host: postgres
     - Port: 5432
+    - Database: nebulahunt
     - Username: postgres
     - Password: (from DB_PASSWORD in .env)